brendensm/CDCPLACES/cran-comments.md

 ## This is an update to CDCPLACES

-# CDCPLACES 1.2.1
+# CDCPLACES 1.2.2

-This is a minor update that improves measure validation and adds support for the 2024 ZCTA release endpoint.
+This is a minor update that removes a package dependency.

 ### Key changes

-* Measure validation now uses the per-release availability matrix from the PLACES data dictionary, producing clearer errors when a measure is requested for a release year in which it is not available.
-* Health-related social needs (SOCLNEED) measures are now permitted for the 2025 release in addition to 2024.
-* Added a dedicated error for Disability (DISABILT) measures when requested for a release year prior to 2023.
-* Measure validation is now also applied to the ZCTA code path.
-* Updated internal data to include the 2024 ZCTA release API endpoint.
+* Removed `zctaCrosswalk` from Imports, eliminating a runtime dependency.
+The ZCTA-to-county crosswalk and state-abbreviation data it provided are now bundled internally, with no change to user-facing behavior.

 ### R CMD check results